wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/advanced-business-process-flows/includes/4-exercise.md

 	![Detail of payment type option set showing the options](../media/15-payment-type-option-set.png)

-	After you create all the new fields, select the **Save Entity** button then close the screen and return to the Business Process Flow designer.
+	After you have created the new fields, select the **Save Entity** button and then close the screen and return to the **Business process flow** designer.

 	![Select the Save Entity button](../media/16-save-entity.png)

-Now we will add the fields we created to each stage.
-Refresh your browser and then select the stages below.
-Add the fields noted for each stage as a step under the stage by selecting the details link drop-down and then adding in data steps.
+Now, you will add the fields that you created to each stage.
+Refresh your browser and then select the following stages.
+Add the fields that are noted for each stage as a step under the stage by selecting the details link drop-down menu and then adding data steps.

 Add a data step for each field within each stage.
-When you are done, you should have a data step under each of the stages shown below.
+When you are done, you should have a data step under each of the following stages.

-	Stage - Customer Check In Post 1971 Stage - add the following fields using the add field option
+	Stage - Customer Check In Post 1971 - add the following fields by using the Add field option:

 	- Smog Pump Intact